Mobile payment solutions for small businesses guide

 Tap-to-pay has become the default expectation at most retail checkouts.

 NFC payments use short-range radio waves to transmit payment data between devices held within centimeters of each other.
-Apple Pay, Google Pay, and Samsung Pay rank among the most widely adopted mobile payment apps in the U.S. These payments complete in about one second, which reduces lines and improves customer experience during busy periods.
+Customers typically pay with Apple Pay, Google Pay, or Samsung Pay.
+These payments complete in about one second, which reduces lines and improves customer experience during busy periods.

 QR Code Payments